rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And immediately the rooster crowed a second time.
 And Peter remembered how Jesus had said to him, Before the rooster crows twice, you will deny me three times.
 And he broke down and wept. ^1472

-And as soon as it was morning, the chief priests held a consultation with the elders and scribes and the whole council.
+And as soon as it was morning, the chief priests held a consultation with the elders and scribes and the whole Council.
 And they bound Jesus and led him away and delivered him over to Pilate. ^1501

 And Pilate asked him, Are you the King of the Jews?
 And he answered him, You have said so. ^1502